andrey-zherikov/argparse/README.md

 assert(CLI!T.parseArgs!((T t) { assert(t == T("A","",["-b","B"])); })(["-a","A","--","-b","B"]) == 0);
 ```

-Note that any other character sequence can be used instead of `--`—see [Parser customization](#parser-customization) for details.
+Note that any other character sequence can be used instead of `--` – see [Parser customization](#parser-customization)
+for details.

 ### Optional and required arguments